-People who have Medicaid qualify for the program in one or more different eligibility categories.
+People who have Medicaid qualify for the program in one or more of many different eligibility categories.
 The Medicaid category or categories that you are in will set:

-- the level of benefits and services you are eligible to receive; and - whether you need to choose an MCO to help manage your health care.
+- the level of benefits and services you are eligible to receive; and - whether you need to choose a managed care organization (MCO) to help manage your health care.